devblook/backloc/README.md

 ## Introduction

-BackLoc is a plugin that you can save more that one back.
+A plugin with you can manage your death points.

 ### Requirements: